Crazy Horse (band): With Neil Young, 1968–1970

 Shortly after the club collaboration, Young enlisted Whitten, Talbot, and Molina to back him on his second solo album.
 Although all parties initially envisaged the Rockets continuing as a separate project, the older band soon folded due to Young's insistence on having his new backing trio keep to a strict practice schedule.
 According to George Whitsell, "My understanding was Neil was gonna use the guys for a record and a quick tour, bring 'em back and help us produce the next Rockets album.
 It took me a year and a half to realize that my band had been taken."

 Credited to Neil Young with Crazy Horse, Everybody Knows This Is Nowhere was released in May 1969.
-During a ninety-eight week chart stay, it peaked at No. 34 on the Billboard 200 in August 1970 after Young had come to greater prominence as a member of Crosby, Stills, Nash & Young.
-It included the No. 55 pop hit "Cinnamon Girl" and the extended tracks "Down by the River" and "Cowgirl in the Sand", alongside country and folk-influenced songs such as "Running Dry (Requiem for the Rockets)," a tribute to the defunct band featuring a guest appearance by Notkoff.
+During a 98-week chart stay, it peaked at No. 34 on the Billboard 200 in August 1970 after Young had come to greater prominence as a member of Crosby, Stills, Nash & Young.
+It included the U.S. No. 55 pop hit "Cinnamon Girl"; the extended, jam-driven "Down by the River" and "Cowgirl in the Sand"; and a panoply of country and folk-influenced songs exemplified by the spare title track and "Running Dry (Requiem for the Rockets)," a florid tribute to the defunct band that featured a guest appearance by Notkoff.

-Crazy Horse toured clubs with Young throughout the first half of 1969 and, with the addition of frequent Young collaborator Jack Nitzsche on electric piano, in early 1970.
-That year's tour was showcased on the 2006 album Live at the Fillmore East.
+Crazy Horse toured clubs with Young throughout the first half of 1969 and, following the October 1969 addition of frequent Young collaborator Jack Nitzsche on electric piano, in early 1970.
+The latter tour was showcased on the 2006 album Live at the Fillmore East.
 Young would later say that "[on] some of the stuff, Nitzsche was in the way, tonally...
 Crazy Horse was so good with the two guitars, bass and drums it didn't need anything else."
-Although Nitzsche openly disdained the rhythm section of Talbot and Molina, he retrospectively lauded Whitten (who was of Scotch-Irish American ancestry) as "the only black man in the band."
+Although Nitzsche openly disdained the rhythm section of Talbot and Molina, he retrospectively lauded Whitten (who was of Scotch-Irish American ancestry) as "the only Black man in the band."